XP-NETWORK/xpjs/README.md

   // EVM:
   const web3Nfts = await factory.nftList(
-    polygon,     // The chain of interest
+    harmony,     // The chain of interest
     "0x...."     // The public key of the NFT owner in a web3 chain );